Kingdoms of Amalur: Reckoning: Reception

 Over its first two months on sale, Reckoning sold over 400,000 copies not counting digital sales, a figure referred to by NPD Group as impressive.
 In the United Kingdom during its first week, the game reached the top of sales charts, surpassing the previous lead Final Fantasy XIII-2.
-By July 2012, the game had sold 1.3 million copies worldwide; while this surpassed Electronic Arts' sales projections, and was highlighted a contributor to the company's profits the first half of 2012.
-Despite this, it underperformed for 38 Studios, which had needed it sell over two million copies to turn a profit.
+By July 2012, the game had sold 1.3 million copies worldwide; this surpassed Electronic Arts' sales projections, and was highlighted a contributor to the company's profits in the first half of 2012.
+Despite this, it underperformed for 38 Studios, which had needed over two million copies in sales to turn a profit.
+Revenue went almost entirely towards repaying Electronic Arts's loan to the developer, and negative comments surrounding its sales and the troubles of 38 Studios at the time were partly blamed for the publisher's collapse later that year.

 The game received "favorable" reviews on all platforms according to the review aggregation website Metacritic.
 The consensus among critics was generally positive, with many highlighting its gameplay and graphic design, but feeling it did little new to the genre.

-The few reviews published before the release of the game were positive: IGN praised the game's customizable gameplay, gorgeous environments, and engrossing story, while criticizing the game for some minor technical issues.
-GameSpot praised the gameplay and visuals, but felt it was too generic.

-After release, reviews were generally good but polarized, with a large difference between highest scores and lowest scores.
-GameTrailers said of the Xbox 360 version: "Though it leans a little too heavily on well-trod genre conventions, there's no denying that Reckoning has a whole lot to offer in terms of sheer breadth.
-Similarly, though the challenge tapers off dramatically toward the end, its combat is welcoming, gratifying, and hypnotic."
-Joystiq praised everything the same console version had to offer.
-Edge gave said console version six out of ten and felt that it did not reinvent anything, and had several issues, writing that "Reckonings appeal soon wanes" and that it "never quite balances accessibility with the depth expected from an RPG either."
-Digital Trends felt that said console version did not reinvent anything, but liked the combat system.
-GameZone gave the same Xbox 360 version 8.5 out of 10 and said it was "most definitely worthy of the hype it's been getting.
-If the Fable series had a baby with Skyrim, Reckoning might just be that end result—taking a little bit of gameplay mechanics from both, yet refining it into an extremely enjoyable, entertaining and challenging experience."
+The narrative was either praised for its scale and themes, or faulted for its use of fantasy tropes.
+A recurring gameplay complaint, despite being mechanically sound, was a lack of depth to its systems.
+When mentioned, the audio was praised.
+Occasional technical issues were also noted across the console versions.